 COMPULSORY ACQUISITION OF PRIVATE PROPERTY RIGHTS BY GOVERNMENT

-If an area of rural land over five hectares is unused for five or more years, the land right reverts to the state without compensation (Evers et al. 2006).
+If an area of rural land over five hectares is unused for five or more years, rights to the land revert to the state without compensation (Evers et al. 2006).
+This transfer takes place in accordance with the limitations outlined in State transfer procedure, or according to acquisitive prescription (UCSRF, 2019).

 LAND DISPUTES AND CONFLICTS